 Agency: Cook Children’s Health Foundation

-Project: Mental Health & Suicide Prevention Project
+Project: Mental Health & Suicide Prevention Project*

 Cook Children’s has experienced exponential growth in the demand for Behavioral Health Services, and in particular, suicide prevention.
 Recently, Cook has seen a 48% increase in the number of pediatric patients who have attempted suicide and are admitted to medical units awaiting stabilization before being treated for mental health.
 Many of these high-risk patients are seen in Cook’s Emergency Department for medical stabilization prior to inpatient psychiatric treatment.
 This equates to 7,500 patients annually that are presenting at Cook in crisis due to either a psychotic episode or suicide attempt.
 The Junior League is partnering with Cook Children’s in support of families in need and so the medical center can continue a high standard of care in our region in Behavioral Health Services.